 If you’re looking for the best short-term investments with minimal risk, a high-yield savings account could be your best bet.
 These accounts don’t offer the best returns right now, but your assets are protected with FDIC insurance.
 This insurance is good for up to $250,000 per depositor for each insured bank, and it means you won’t lose your cash if your bank defaults or goes out of business.

 Many of the best high-yield savings accounts don’t have any account minimums or fees, and they do offer considerably higher rates than traditional banks.
 For example, the Federal Deposit Insurance Corporation (FDIC) reported that the average savings account offered a yield of just .06% as of April 2022.
 Meanwhile, the CIT Bank Savings Builder account is offering up to 0.45% APY with a minimum balance of $25,000 or a $100 monthly deposit requirement.
+And UFB Direct is offering 2.61% on their Rewards Savings program with no minimum investment.

 Series I Savings Bonds: Best Short-Term Returns